tylerharter/cs301-projects/spring19/p8/stage2.md

 #### Question 30: how many movies are there of each genre, in or after 2000? (plot your answer)

-Take a moment to compare the this and the previous plots.
+Take a moment to compare this and the previous plot.
 What can you infer?
 What genres have grown in popularity?
 Which ones have fallen out of favor in recent years?

 #### Question 31: how many movies have there been per year, since (and including) 2000? (plot your answer)

-Hint: if you've written a general function to help with the previous questions and you've kept the relevant data in a variable, you can answer this with one simple line of code.
+**Hint:** if you've written a general function to help with the previous questions and you've kept the relevant data in a variable, you can answer this with one simple line of code.